fpdavis/Nibbler-Twisted-Tale/README.md

 * Each animation direction has its own frame count
 * Dead Nibblers are no longer deadly
 * Dead Nibblers are no longer obsticles in the pathfinder algorythim
+* Pellets can no longer spawn on Nibblers
+* Nibblers can no longer spawn on Brainspawn
+* Added ability to change loggin level on the fly using the ` key
+* Added ability to change the song being played using the , and . keys
+* Reading sounds and music in from json data files located in Data directory

 ### Creative Commons License Attribution 3.0